-Command Purpose Step 1 configure terminal Enter global configuration mode.
-Step 2 interface dot11radio { 0 1 } Enter interface configuration mode for the radio interface.
-The 2.4-GHz radio is radio 0, and the 5-GHz radio is radio 1.
-Step 3 ssid ssid-string Create an SSID and enter SSID configuration mode for the new SSID.
-The SSID can consist of up to 32 alphanumeric characters, but they should not include spaces.
-SSIDs are case-sensitive.

-Command Purpose Step 4 authentication network-eap list-name Enable LEAP authentication on the repeater so that LEAP-enabled client devices can authenticate through the repeater.
-For list-name, specify the list name you want to use for EAP authentication.
+Command Purpose configure terminal Enter global configuration mode. interface dot11radio 0 Enter interface configuration mode for the radio interface. ssid ssid-string Create an SSID and enter SSID configuration mode for the new SSID.
+The SSID can consist of up to 32 alphanumeric characters but they should not include spaces.
+SSIDs are case-sensitive. authentication network-eap list-name Enable LEAP authentication on the repeater so that LEAP-enabled client devices can authenticate through the repeater.
+For list-name, specify the list name you want to use fo EAP authentication.
 You define list names for EAP and for MAC addresses using the aaa authentication login command.
-These lists define the authentication methods activated when a user logs in and indirectly identify the location where the authentication information is stored.
-Step 5 authentication client username username password password Configure the username and password that the repeater uses when it performs LEAP authentication.
-This username and password must match the username and password that you set up for the repeater on the authentication server.
-Step 6 infrastructure ssid [optional] (Optional) Designate the SSID as the SSID that other access points and workgroup bridges use to associate to this access point.
-If you do not designate an SSID as the infrastructure SSID, infrastructure devices can associate to the access point using any SSID.
-If you designate an SSID as the infrastructure SSID, infrastructure devices must associate to the access point using that SSID unless you also enter the optional keyword.
-Step 7 end Return to privileged EXEC mode.
-Step 8 copy running-config startup-config (Optional) Save your entries in the configuration file.
+These lists define the authentication methods activated when a user log in and indirectly identify the location where the authentication information is stored. authentication client username username password password Configure the username and password that the repeater uses whe it performs LEAP authentication.
+This username and password must match the username and password that you set up for the repeater on the authentication server. infrastructure ssid [optional] (Optional) Designate the SSID as the SSID that other access points and workgroup bridges use to associate to this access point.
+If you do not designate an SSID as the infrastructure SSID infrastructure devices can associate to the access point using an SSID.
+If you designate an SSID as the infrastructure SSID, infrastructure devices must associate to the access point using that SSID unless you also enter the optional keyword. end Return to privileged EXEC mode. copy running-config startup-config (Optional) Save your entries in the configuration file.